khaors/geocompr/main.md

 ## Spatial CV with **mlr**

 There are dozens of packages for statistical learning, as described for example in the [CRAN machine learning task view](https://CRAN.R-project.org/view=MachineLearning).
-Learning how to use each of these packages, including how to undertake cross-validation and hyperparameter tuning, can be a time-consuming process.
+Getting acquainted with each of these packages, including how to undertake cross-validation and hyperparameter tuning, can be a time-consuming process.
 Comparing model results from different packages can be even more laborious.
 The **mlr** package was developed to address these issues.
 It acts as a 'meta-package', providing a unified interface to the most popular statistical learning techniques including classification, regression, survival analysis and clustering [@bischl_mlr:_2016].^[As pointed out in the beginning we will solely focus on supervised learning techniques in this chapter.]